Swift Infinite Loops

 Summary

-• An infinite loop is a loop with a condition that never becomes false on its own
+• An infinite loop is a loop that never stops on its own.